 Overview - Health, Physical Education, and Recreation Department

 The Department of Health, Physical Education, and Recreation at Asbury University has a strong commitment to a program of quality.
-The program offers the student both depth and breadth in Equine Studies, Exercise Science- Human Performance and Health Professions emphases, Health and Physical Education, Recreation-Public and Adventure Leadership emphases, and Sport Management.
-Five majors and six minors are available.
+The program offers the student both depth and breadth in Equine Studies, Exercise Science- Human Performance and Health Professions emphases, Health and Physical Education, and Recreation-Public and Adventure Leadership emphases.
+Four majors and five minors are available.

 A. The HPER majors include the following:

 The EQUINE STUDIES MAJOR prepares graduates for serving in the horse industry as riding instructors, stable and/or farm managers, and in ministry settings, as well as for pursuing graduate school in related fields of study.
 Students will also be introduced to facility and event management, business operations, and equestrian organizations.
 Three emphasis areas are offered: Management, Equine Science, and Equitation/Training.
 A dual track major may be pursued in Equine Facilitated Wellness by completing the Equine Studies major in combination with a Psychology major.